-The Special Revenue Funds are used to account for the revenue resources that are legally restricted for specified purposes.
+Special revenue funds are used to account for specific revenues that are legally restricted to be expended for particular purposes.

-Food Service Fund-To account for and report on activities for the food service program in servicing breakfast and lunch at the schools.
-These activities are primary funded through local charges and federal awards.
+Food Service Fund - To account for and report on activities of the food service program in serving breakfast and lunch at the schools.
+These activities are primarily funded through local charges and federal and state awards.

-Internal Accounts-To account for and report activities related to School Internal Funds which are used administer moneys collected at the schools in connection with school, student athletic, class and club activities.
+Miscellaneous Special Revenue Fund - To account for and report activities related to School Internal Funds which are used to administer moneys collected at the schools in connection with student athletic, class and club activities.